 - Onsite Downloads: An engineer plugs directly into the incident vehicle to extract HVEDR data.

 - Surrogate Truck: The EDR is removed from the incident vehicle and stored until the download is performed.
 During the time of data retrieval, the module is placed on a surrogate truck for power during the extraction.

-- Bench-top Downloads: The EDR be removed from the incident vehicle although, no vehicle is required during this extraction.
+- Benchtop Downloads: The EDR is removed from the incident vehicle, although no vehicle is required during this extraction.
 The HVEDR plugs directly into an equipped laptop for the data download.

 The DELTA |v| HVEDR team possesses specialized training, knowledge, and experience to extract and secure collision-related data.
 Incident-related data that may be retrieved includes speed, throttle percentage, brake status, and last stop information.